cvravi9/Benchmarking_SVCs/Allele_Frequency/README.md

 # Allele Frequency

-In this section, Allele Frequency for the vcf files are filtered and then visualized through two tools.
+In this section, Allele Frequency for the vcf files are filtered and then visualized through three tools.

 ## 1. Inputs